 - Postering – there are bulletin boards throughout the tunnels for postering.
-Sheena can help you design posters, or put you in contact with Ethan Thomas from communications.
+Sheena can help you design posters, or put you in contact with the Communications office.

 - Stuff student mail boxes (please note that boxes marked with a red dot can only be stuffed with flyers from Harvard Law School organizations.)

 - Chalk blackboards in classrooms